wangfowen/owenwangdotcom/_posts/2015-02-01-guide-to-friendshipping.md

 ##Motivation##

 Before we get into it, why am I writing about this?
-As my college days comes to an end, I'm preparing myself to make new friends.
-Only this time, I won't have the ease of proximity school afforded me, and without the common talking point of complaining about school work.
+As my college days comes to an end, and as I enter the adult world, I'll have to make new friends again.
+Only this time, I won't have the ease of meeting people that the magnetic pull of school afforded me.
+So the prepare myself, I'm writing down my thoughts into a simplified easy-to-follow format.

 Making friends can be hard.
 I'm sure Nav is not alone in wanting to be able to get closer to people.
 Close connections help soften bad situations, and they make good situations better. <citation>

 And even when we've already established a close friend group, I think we can always go deeper!
-And it's still good to try to make new, meaningful friends.
-If we hang out with the same people for too long, we converge on thought patterns, and though that lubricates social situations, it means we also become more stagnant.
-New friends can provide different perspectives and challenge
+At the same time, it's still good to try to make new, meaningful friends.
+If we hang out with the same people for too long, we converge on thought patterns, and though that means there's less friction in the social group, it means we also become more stagnant.
+New friends can provide different perspectives and challenge.

+Making friends is a life long process and we can always get better at it.
 So without further ado, here's my guide to friendshipping:

 ##1.
 Enter the mindset to make friends##